Serving-The-People/stp-docs/docs/introduction.md

 # How it Works
 Serving the People is made up of three components:

-**STP Creative, LLC**

-Houses all STP’s commercial initiatives including: brands, software, and more.
+**STP Creative, LLC:** Houses all STP’s commercial initiatives including: brands, software, and more.

-**The STP Foundation**

-A 501(c)(3) non-profit that receives funds from STP Creative to support the arts and culture.
+**The STP Foundation:** A 501(c)(3) non-profit that receives funds from STP Creative to support the arts and culture.

-**Seeds DAO**

-Determines where STP Foundation focuses its philanthropic efforts.
+**Seeds DAO:** Determines where STP Foundation focuses its philanthropic efforts.

 # STP Creative, LLC.
 STP Creative is a team made up of multidisciplinary artists and experienced technologists who collaborate on projects across software, brands, programming, and more.